ytthuan/LeoSQLServerRServices/FraudDetection/Introduction.md

 The following is the directory structure for this template:

 * **Data**    This contains the provided sample data.
-* **RRE**	    This contains the R development code (Microsoft R Server).
+* **R**	    This contains the R development code (Microsoft R Server).
 It runs in R IDE, with computation being done in-database (by setting compute context to SQL Server).
-* **SQL**    This contains the Stored SQL procedures from data processing to model deployment.
+* **SQLR**    This contains the Stored SQL procedures from data processing to model deployment.
 It runs in SQL environment.
 A Powershell script is provided to invoke the modeling steps end-to-end.
 See Readme files in each directory for detailed instructions.